 Every New Jersey public school graduate must successfully complete a minimum of three years of science.
 The LRHSD graduation requirements are that all students must take three science classes.
 Students are encouraged to take more than the minimum requirement.
 Our core science courses are Biology, Chemistry, Environmental Science and Physics.
 Depending on their college plans and math aptitude, those students interested in a science-related college major may double up in science in order to take AP or advanced science classes.
-All HON and ACC sciences, excluding ACC Environmental Science, Genetics and Astronomy, are six credit courses unless otherwise stated.
+All AP sciences classes are six credit courses.
 Six credit courses incorporate an additional lab period once a cycle as a continuous allotment of instructional time designated to allow teachers to incorporate laboratory-based activities that extend beyond the standard 57-minute class period.
 Technology is infused throughout the science program.
 Students in their junior year will be responsible for taking the NJDOE Student Learning Assessment in Science, a comprehensive science test that will assess the New Jersey Student Learning Science Standards.

 This course is an experiential exploration of the physical and biological aspects of the natural environment, both local and global, allowing students to discover their personal interrelationships with their surroundings and, using scientific methods, to develop a respect and sense of stewardship for the environment.
 Students should have completed Biology and Chemistry.
 PR level is available through the Child Study Team.